rammygit/mewbase/wire_protocol.md

 Fields

-* `streamName` - mandatory - string.
-The name of the stream to subscribe to, e.g. `com.tesco.basket`
+* `channel` - mandatory - string.
+The name of the channel to subscribe from, e.g. `com.tesco.basket`
-* `startSeq` - optional - int64.
-The sequence number of events in the stream to start from subscribing from.
+* `startPos` - optional - int64.
+The position in the channel to start subscribing from
 * `startTimestamp` - optional - int64.
 The earliest timestamp of events in the stream to start from subscribing from.
 * `durableID` - optional - string.
 Unique id for a durable subscription.
 If provided then the server will look-up and resume an existing subscription for that name, otherwise a new durable subscription for that name will be created.
 * `matcher` - optional BSONObject.
 Object to match on the event fields.
 Non matching events will be filtered out.

-if `startSeq` or `startTimestamp` are omitted then only events starting from when the subscription was created will be received.
+if `startPos` or `startTimestamp` are omitted then only events starting from when the subscription was created will be received.

 ### SUBRESPONSE